PrayerKeyPrayerKey

 Quick Summary

 Proverbs 17:28 is a verse from the book of Proverbs in the Old Testament.
-The NIV reads: "Even fools are thought wise if they keep silent, and discerning if they hold their tongues."
+The KJV reads: "Even a fool, when he holdeth his peace, is counted wise: and he that shutteth his lips is esteemed a man of understandin..."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Proverbs 17:28